UniversalDependencies/docs/_zh-dep/punct.md

 ~~~

-We following the following official [UD principles](http://universaldependencies.org/u/dep/punct.html) in determining the head of punctuation marks:
+We follow the official [UD principles](http://universaldependencies.org/u/dep/punct.html) in determining the head of punctuation marks:

 1. A punctuation mark separating coordinated units is attached to the following conjunct.
 2. A punctuation mark preceding or following a subordinated unit is attached to this unit.